 Gabriele Westrum

-A thank you and warm greetings also to Prof. Dr. Göbel for the good cooperation and the recognition of the services of Dr. Müller on this page.
+A special thank you and warm regards also to Prof. Dr. Thanks to Göbel for the good cooperation and for acknowledging the merits of Dr. Müller on this page.

-On behalf and in the name of the members of the self-help group
+On behalf of the members of the self-help group

 Helga Deubel

-We have Dr. Müller has gotten to know and appreciate him over the past few years.
-Among other things, he supported us in founding the CSG Recklinghausen in October 2003 with a lecture, although Dormagen and Recklinghausen are not exactly next door.
+We have come to know and appreciate Dr. Müller over the past few years.
+Among other things, he supported us with a presentation during the founding of CSG Recklinghausen in October 2003, even though Dormagen and Recklinghausen are not exactly next door to each other.

-It quickly became apparent that Dr. Müller is far more familiar with the matter (also from a medical perspective) than most of the others present.
-This is not least because Dr. Müller deals very intensively with cluster headaches.
-At any time, Dr. Müller made his personal experiences available to everyone else affected.
+It quickly became apparent that Dr. Müller was far more familiar with the subject matter (also from a medical perspective) than most of the other attendees.
+This stems, not least, from Dr. Müller's extensive research into cluster headaches.
+Dr. Müller readily shares his personal experiences with all other sufferers.

-From his point of view, the goal is, among other things, for personal exchange to bring relief to all those affected by the illness and for everyone to deal with the illness and its effects.
+One of the goals, in his view, is that personal exchange brings relief to all those affected by the illness and that everyone engages with the illness and its effects.

-This is where the beginnings of Dr. Dr.'s far above-average personal commitment arose.
-Müller for all cluster headache sufferers and their relatives.
+This marked the beginning of Dr. Müller's far above-average personal commitment to all cluster headache sufferers and their families.

-He also supported us at the Interdisciplinary Cluster Headache Symposium on the occasion of the 6th Summer Academy in Prosper Hospital on June 16, 2007 with the lecture “What can we do to improve the healthcare system?”
+He also supported us at the Interdisciplinary Cluster Headache Symposium on the occasion of the 6th Summer Academy at Prosper Hospital on June 16, 2007, with the lecture "What can we contribute to improving the healthcare system?"

 We are already looking forward to the next meeting.

-As a contact person, I also know that Dr. Müller is committed to CSG eV for up to several hours every day.
-This includes reading specialist literature, evaluating it and passing on the results and information to all those affected and interested.
-This takes place, among other things, through annual training courses for the contact persons in Germany.
+As a contact person, I am also aware that Dr. Müller dedicates up to several hours daily to CSG eV.
+This includes reading and analyzing specialist literature and disseminating the results and information to all affected individuals and interested parties.
+This is done, among other things, through annual training sessions for contact persons in Germany.

-We thank Dr. Harald, for his input and commitment.
-Of course, thanks to his wife, who often supports him.
+We thank Dr. Harald for his input and commitment.
+Naturally, we also thank his wife, who often supports him.

-It is not normal for someone to deal so intensively with an illness, its side effects and effects and all without financial support.
-All respect and appreciation.
+It is not something to be taken for granted that someone would engage so intensively with an illness, its symptoms and effects, and all without financial support.
+All due respect and admiration.

 Gabriele Althoff

-Harald Müller has made outstanding contributions to the care of cluster headache patients and their relatives.
-Through his exemplary commitment, he has also made a contribution to improving our health system.
-This achievement is recognized and honored with the award of the Federal Cross of Merit.
-Congratulations and thank you for this selfless work.
+Dr. Harald Müller has rendered outstanding service to the care of cluster headache patients and their families.
+Through his exemplary dedication, he has also contributed to the improvement of our healthcare system.
+The awarding of the Federal Cross of Merit recognizes and honors this achievement.

 BK